Blosc/blogsite/posts/caterva-slicing-perf.rst

 However, for the dimension 1, there is not a difference at all between chunkshape and blockshape.
 This means that in dimension 1 the Caterva machinery will make extra work because of the double partitioning, but it will not get any advantage of it since the block size is going to be equal to the chunk size.

-Let's see the execution times for slicing some planes:
+The slices we are going to extract will have the shapes {1, 600, 300}, {800, 1, 300} or {800, 600, 1}.
+Let's see the execution times for slicing these planes:

 .. image:: /images/cat_slicing/3dim.png
   :width: 70%